Why your kid should help pay for college

 Many families aren’t prepared for the expense: Some 4 out of 10 parents aren’t saving for college.
 Among those who are, the average amount saved is $18,135, Sallie Mae found.

-Given these realities, parents should set clear boundaries about how much they'll pay for college.
+Given these realities, parents should set clear boundaries about how much they will pay for college.

 Start with the Department of Education’s FAFSA4caster, an online tool that predicts your “expected family contribution” based largely on parental income and assets.
 Enter the cost of a college to see roughly how much need-based aid to expect.
 Once families have the financial aid figure, parents can add in the amount they want to contribute (or borrow) to determine how much they can help.

-Parents often want to spare their kids from student loans, but the kids are the ones benefiting from the education, and they have many more years ahead of them to pay off the debt.
+Parents often want to spare their children from student loans, but the children are the ones benefiting from the education, and they have many more years ahead of them to pay off the debt.

 A rule of thumb for students: Don’t borrow more in total than you expect to earn in your first year out of school.